21 Hacks to Make Your Life Easier in Brampton

-3. Garden Square holds events every day of the summer (and often throughout the rest of the year, too), so you don't even have to leave the city for some good entertainment.
+3. Garden Square holds events throughout the entire year - movie nights, farmers markets, concerts, and beyond! - so you don't even have to leave the city for some good entertainment.

 4. There are more than five bars where you can karaoke in Brampton, so you don't have to leave the city for a fun and unique night out, either.

 5. A Brampton Library card is a major key.
 It gets you free access to a ton of free eBooks, eAudiobooks, eMagazines and eNewspapers, and even eMusic through the library website.
 It also gets you access to lynda.com, a goldmine for instructional videos by experts.

 6. Want to kick it old school?
 You can throw it back to Blockbuster days and rent a DVD from a collection of almost 19,000 DVDs in the Brampton Library system (having fun isn't hard when you've got a library card!).

 7. Peel Art Gallery Museum and Archives (PAMA) is packed with arts and culture events - you don’t have to go to Toronto for some inspirational art.